That's enough, we've talked enough!

 Why I can no longer hear the call for more female founders.

 We need more female founders!
-This phrase has been coming up automatically for years when it comes to the German startup ecosystem.
-Hardly a week goes by when I'm not invited to an often all-female panel to talk about the lack of female founders.
-One after the other, all stakeholders have spoken on the subject, and numerous studies have now shown that more diversity is not only good for the economy, but also benefits the balance sheet: Not only in terms of gender, but also in terms of age and cultural background, mixed teams have been proven to lead to better results.
+For years, this phrase has automatically come up when talking about the German start-up ecosystem.
+Hardly a week goes by without me being invited to speak on a panel, often made up entirely of women, about the lack of female founders.
+All stakeholders have spoken out on the topic in turn, and numerous studies now show that more diversity is not only good for the economy, but also benefits the balance sheet: Not only in terms of gender, but also in terms of age and cultural background, mixed teams have been proven to lead to better results.

 So you might think that the penny has dropped, because after all, the topic of "female founders" is being discussed up and down.
-But that's exactly my point: we talk a lot, and yet we don't manage to get real measures on the road that have a concrete impact.
-The awareness of the problem among those responsible is therefore superficial at best.
-When it comes to implementation, not much has happened yet - at least in my perception.
+But that's exactly my point: we talk a lot and don't manage to get real measures on the road that have a concrete effect.
+So the awareness of the problem among those responsible is superficial at best.
+When it comes to implementation, not much has happened - at least in my perception.

-Yes, there are individual VCs that are now even committing to promoting female founders in their bylaws - better ventures, for example.
-But unfortunately, this is an exception.
-Women (teams) at the top of startups are still a rarity, and in the short term, it will remain so.
-Not because they can't or don't have the right ideas, but simply because they get less capital.
-Instead of going on and on about the importance of female founders for the economy, we - politicians, VCs, entrepreneurs as well as parents - must finally let actions and results speak for themselves.
+Yes, there are individual VCs that are now even committed to supporting female founders in their statutes - better ventures, for example.
+But unfortunately this is an exception.
+Women (teams) at the top of start-ups are still a rarity and will remain so in the short term.
+Not because they can't do it or don't have the right ideas, but simply because they receive less capital.
+Instead of just going on and on about the importance of female founders for the economy, we - politicians, VCs, entrepreneurs and parents alike - must finally let actions and results speak for themselves.

-Thinking patterns with which one has been socialized or structures into which one has grown cannot usually be changed overnight.
-What I would like to see, however, is that we make an effort to look behind the scenes of these mechanisms in order to discover our own blind spots.
+Patterns of thought with which we have been socialized or structures into which we have grown cannot usually be changed overnight.
+What I would like, however, is for us to make an effort to look behind the scenes of these mechanisms in order to discover our own blind spots.
 It has been proven, for example, that people like to surround themselves with things that they can assess and that are familiar to them.
-Logically, this minimizes risks in many respects.
-This is also one of the reasons why investors instinctively prefer to finance founders who went to the same university and come from the same network, politicians prefer to pursue "general" (but in reality male-dominated) agendas instead of women-specific ones, and parents of young children often follow the well-worn tracks in parenting that they have presumably experienced themselves.
+Logically, because this minimizes risks in many respects.
+This is also one of the reasons why investors instinctively prefer to finance founders who went to the same university and come from the same network, politicians prefer to pursue "general" (but in reality male-dominated) agendas rather than women-specific ones, and parents of young children often follow the well-trodden educational paths that they have presumably experienced themselves.

-After all, any initiative for more women on boards or on founder teams is doomed to fail if we don't bring the men who make the decisions with us.
+Because any initiative for more women on boards or in founder teams is doomed to failure if we don't take the men who make the decisions with us.

-Initiating changes that show tangible results means effort, friction and also conflict.
-Sure, because if the issue were settled with a single switch, we would have flipped it long ago.
-The resources and measures that must necessarily be raised are not so much of a financial nature, but on a mental and organizational level - and they lie with each and every individual.
-And that is why I would like to see an end to the meta-level discussions once and for all.
+Initiating changes that produce tangible results means effort, friction and conflict.
+Of course, because if the issue could be resolved with a single switch, we would have flipped it a long time ago.
+The resources and measures that need to be put in place are less of a financial nature, but at a mental and organizational level - and they lie with each and every individual.
+And that is why I would like to see an end to meta-level discussions once and for all.
 Germany has so much potential that is simply not being used because people are too comfortable at the key points and may not even actively support the need for change.

-Everyone is called upon here.
+Everyone is needed here.
 Because in order to put an end to lip service, we must not always pass the buck.
 Politicians, VCs, accelerators, universities, schools and parents must work together to ensure that the framework conditions guarantee equal opportunities.
-The #stayonboard initiative set a ball rolling last year and ensured that the topic of parental leave for board members is discussed and dealt with anew by law.
-Not every woman has to run a DAX company or found a company, and not every girl has to be able to program perfectly at the age of 13.
-But if that's what they want, then they shouldn't have to go to considerable expense to clear the social and legal hurdles.
+Last year, the #stayonboard initiative got the ball rolling and ensured that the topic of parental leave for board members was discussed and dealt with in a new legal way.
+Not every woman has to run a DAX company or found a company and not every girl has to be able to program perfectly at the age of 13.
+But if they want to, they shouldn't have to go to considerable lengths to overcome the social and legal hurdles.

-Fortunately, there are already some movements that very specifically address structural problems: For example, the 2hearts initiative, which advocates for more cultural diversity and gives underprivileged talent the chance to develop their skills through a mentoring program.
+Fortunately, there are already some movements that are tackling structural problems in a very targeted way: For example, the 2hearts initiative, which advocates for more cultural diversity and gives underprivileged talent the chance to develop their skills through a mentoring program.
 Or the educational platform Startup Teens, which aims to awaken the entrepreneurial spirit at a young age and ensure that innovation is not hindered by social barriers.

-But these initiatives are not nearly enough; at most, they are a start.
-What we need is a school system that places a higher value on entrepreneurial education and promotes talent at an early age.
-We need laws that don't just apply to female executives, but that consistently stand up for equal rights much earlier.
+However, these initiatives are not nearly enough, they are at most a start.
+What we need is a school system that attaches greater importance to entrepreneurial education and promotes talent from an early age.
+We need laws that don't just apply to female board members, but that consistently stand up for equal rights at a much earlier stage.
 We need balanced reporting in the media.
 We need more female investors who invest in a greater variety of topics.

-So let's finally take our hearts into our hands and also hold those around us accountable.
-Let's question our decisions and break out of old ways of thinking - even if it is unfamiliar and unusual.
-We all have to dare this leap of faith.
-Each:r individual of us must truly resolve to do our own part to make the economy and the startup ecosystem more female and diverse - whether small or large.
-Otherwise, we'll still be talking about it 20 years from now without having done anything about it.
+So let's finally take our hearts in our hands and hold the people around us accountable.
+Let's question our decisions and break out of old patterns of thinking - even if it is unusual and unfamiliar.
+We must all dare to take this leap of faith.
+Each and every one of us must really decide to make our own contribution to making the economy and the start-up ecosystem more female and diverse - whether small or large.
+Otherwise we will still be talking about it in 20 years' time without having done anything about it.

 (Photo: Startbase)